spectrocloud/librarium/content/docs/06-integrations/00-spectro-k8s-dashboard.md

 # Spectro Kubernetes Dashboard

 Spectro Kubernetes Dashboard is a web-based UI for Kubernetes clusters that auto-enables the Kubernetes Dashboard.
-It integrates seamlessly with Spectro Proxy.
+It integrates seamlessly with Spectro Proxy and uses default settings for access control and Identify Provider (IDP).

 When you attach this pack to a cluster profile, the Spectro Proxy pack is added automatically and the Kubernetes Dashboard is pre-enabled using secure ports.
 When used with the default settings, there is nothing to configure.